hmbusch/PCB-Designs/README.md

 expensive these days, I know that and wouldn't use them if I didn't already have them.

+### Reverse Engineered Watch Winder Circuit

+I purchased a cheap automatic watch winder from AliExpress and had some issues the the electronics inside.
+I reverse engineered the PCB and ended up replacing the motor IC with a good one.
+The schematic of the reverse engineered PCB is contained here.

+### KiCad symbols, footprints & 3D Models

+While I do not subscribe to the notion that you should model every KiCad component that I use from scratch, I had design several components that simply were not available anywhere else or not in a quality or "flavor" I liked.

 ### Old Stuff

 I designed these schematics about 10 years ago.
 They are provided "as is",